CodeZombieCH/scumboard/README.md

 	docker run --name mongodb -d -p 27017:27017 mongo

-We expose the containers mongodb on the local port 27017 (default port) so connection to the mongodb container is as simple as connection to `localhost`.
+We expose the containers mongodb on the local port 27017 (default port) so connecting to the mongodb container is as simple as connecting to locally installed mongodb on `localhost`.

 ## Installation